Flagsmith/terraform-provider-flagsmith/docs/resources/feature.md

 - `description` (String) Description of the feature
 - `initial_value` (String) Determines the initial value of the feature.
 - `is_archived` (Boolean) Can be used to archive/unarchive a feature.
 If unspecified, it will default to false
-- `owners` (Set of Number) List of user IDs who are owners of the feature
+- `owners` (Set of Number) List of user IDs representing the owners of the feature.

 ### Read-Only